Chart Color Schemes

 East Arnhem's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-East Arnhem has excellent health outcomes, with very low prevalence of common health conditions across all age groups.
-Private health cover is relatively low at approximately 49% of the total population (~3,930 people), compared to 51.5% across the rest of NT and a national average of 55.3%.
-Heart disease (6.1%) and diabetes (4.1%) are the most common medical conditions in the area.
+Health outcomes data shows exceptional results across East Arnhem, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is relatively low at approximately 49% of the total population (around 3,930 people), compared to 51.5% across the rest of the Northern Territory and a national average of 55.3%.
+The most prevalent medical conditions in the area are heart disease and diabetes, affecting 6.1 and 4.1% of residents respectively, while 82.3% reported being completely free from medical ailments, compared to 82.9% across the rest of the NT.

 Frequently Asked Questions - Health